 Goodwill of North Georgia’s mission is to create employment – and career – opportunities for North Georgians.
-Their certification programs, business centers, interview training and small business owner support groups help people gain employment and improve their quality of life every day.
-This work is funded through the proceeds from their thrift stores, so the more they increase sales the more they can increase employment among the local community.
-As a result, GNG has focused on improving its retail experience through efforts that have shown positive impact despite competitive headwinds like e-thrifting and traditional retailers getting into the donated-goods business.
+Their career centers help people gain employment and improve their quality of life.
+This work is funded through the revenue generated in their thrift stores, so the more they increase sales the more they can help people find jobs and careers.
 We knew we had to connect the dots for consumers between donating, shopping, and the community impact.
 We showed them that their passion for fashion, as well as giving back, go hand-in-hand with Goodwill.
 We established the Cycle of Good—demonstrating how good donations become good purchases, which lead to good jobs—and how supporting their neighbors is as easy as going shopping or dropping off gently used items.
-We set out to show that all you have to do to make good happen in your local community is to Go #Goodwilling.
-This positioned the brand as an uplifting retailer and donation center with a more contemporary energy and positive community impact.
-The brand’s visual identity also received a facelift, incorporating bright and optimistic color palettes that convey optimism and positive change.
-We also incorporated a graphic motif that highlights the constant cycle of #Goodwilling.
-We launched the campaign on #GivingTuesday to help underscore Goodwill’s non profit status and to draw attention to the mission behind their thrift stores.
+We showed people that all you have to do to is Go #Goodwilling.
+This positioned the brand as an uplifting retailer and donation center with a positive community impact.
+The brand’s visual identity also received a facelift, incorporating a bright and optimistic color palette that conveyed optimism and positive change.
+We launched the campaign on #GivingTuesday to help underscore Goodwill’s non-profit status and to draw attention to their mission.
 The integrated media plan layered promotional windows on top of always-on programmatic and paid social to achieve specific sales and donation goals while building awareness for their mission.
-New merchandise is making its way onto the sales floor all the time, and highly targeted digital tactics allow us to drive daily foot traffic while decreasing cost per visit over time.
-Some tactics are designed to remind frequent thrifters to visit us more often, while others are aimed at introducing new shoppers to the treasures they can find at Goodwill.
-And we leverage social media to engage all types of North Georgians, whether they are moms shopping for Halloween costumes, DIYers hunting for unsung treasures or downsizing-minded donors looking for a good home for their memories.
+Some tactics were designed to remind frequent thrifters to visit us more often, while others were aimed at introducing new shoppers to the treasures they can find at Goodwill.
+And we leveraged social media to engage all types of North Georgians, whether they are moms shopping for Halloween costumes, DIYers hunting for unique treasures or downsizing-minded donors looking for a good home for their memories.